Jackdaw with Crowbar: History

 Jackdaw with Crowbar's original line-up was Timothy Ellis, Fergus Durrant, Dave Tibbats and Dan Morrison, with Adam Sindall, Steve Law and Fran Juckes making Super 8mm films which were always present in their live performances.
 This line-up released the band's first three records, Monarchy, Mayhem and Fishpaste, Sink Sank Sunk and Hot Air.

 The band contributed to the 1988 compilation album Take Five in aid of the charity Shelter.

 In 1991, Jackdaw released Hanging In the Balance, expanding the line-up with Tris King (formerly of Bogshed and later of A Witness), Andy Guthrie, Alan McCulloch (aka "Wak"), Andy Grimmer, Wilf Plum (Dog Faced Hermans) and Charley 'H' Bembridge (The Selecter).

+Jackdaw had two John Peel sessions on 19 May 1987 and 4 October 1987.
+Jackdaw stopped touring around 1991 or 1992.
+In 2005, "Fuck America" was released on a compilation CD, Commercially Unfriendly: The Best Of British Underground, on Gott Discs.

+A few people left in 1993 leaving just Ellis and King who wrote new material under the name Jackdaw, embarking on a further tour of Italy hosted by long time co-facilitator Marco Pustinaz.